setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 5. **Deploy** installs (published) software on environment.

 NB!
 We consider artifact re-creation from source as low level or too small risk.
-We don't use same built artifacts for dev, test, pre-live and live.
+We don't use same built artifacts for dev, test, prelive and live.
 We put more effort into inspection and build verification stages, to lover risk, that packages are created differently in different branches.
 In most cases we are using specific Java Docker images with concrete version and maven is used by wrapper (also concrete version).
 Same JDK and maven should produce same results.
 Possibility that it's not so, is too small.